christiandudel/dtms/README.md

 and in addition it shows the median and the mean of all transition probabilities between two states.

-Another useful way to look at the transition probabilies is to plot them.
-To make this easy, the package provides the function dtms_simplify which can be applied to an object created with dtms_transitions to make it easier to plot.
+Another useful way to look at the transition probabilities is to plot them.
+To make this easy, the package provides the function `dtms_simplify()` which can be applied to an object created with `dtms_transitions()` to make it easier to plot.
 For instance, using ggplot2, a simple plot could look like this:

 ``` r
 ## Simple plot